-Requirements for the Minor: 18 credits of courses at the level of GERMAN 232 or higher, but GERMAN 305, 306, 310 may not be counted towards the minor.
+Requirements for the Minor: 18 credits of courses at the level of GERMAN 232 or higher are required.
 The 18 credits must include either GERMAN 325 or 326, and at least four courses within the 18 credits must be taught in German.
 At least one of the courses must be numbered 400 or above.